Disaster Response series:

 That's when the 'Tinnie Army' and people with jet skis, canoes, kayaks and surfboards stepped up.

-During the escalating natural disaster, when people who were trapped in their houses couldn't get through to emergency services, community networks went into overdrive.
+During the escalating natural disaster, community networks went into overdrive when people trapped in their houses couldn't get through to emergency services.

 Mr. Ricketts, along with fellow rescuer Tim Somerville and other members of the tinnie army, were getting message after message with pleas for rescue.